-TT1 To ensure that all new roads are designed as 'people friendly' with regard to pedestrian and cycling facilities, favouring soft engineering solutions such as horizontal alignment of roads and/or use of green verges to road sides to segregate

-- pedestrians and cyclists and to promote traffic calming.
-Hard engineering solutions such as speed ramps and speed tables will be discouraged. - TT2 Kilkenny County Council will provide for an upgrading and or provision of new footpaths on all approach roads to Bennettsbridge and as indicated on the zoning map. - TT3 To ensure that a new road is provided for new local access between the Gowran Road and Ballyredding North in conjunction with new development. - To examine how HGV movements which are mostly generated by local quarries could be further minimised and additional appropriate traffic management controls be put in place.
+- TT1 To ensure that all new roads are designed as 'people friendly' with regard to pedestrian and cycling facilities, favouring soft engineering solutions such as horizontal alignment of roads and/or use of green verges to road sides to segregate pedestrians and cyclists and to promote traffic calming.
+Hard engineering solutions such as speed ramps and speed tables will be discouraged. - TT2 To provide for an upgrading and/or provision of new footpaths and lighting on all approach roads to Bennettsbridge and as indicated on the zoning map as resources and finances permit. - To ensure that a new road is provided for new local access between the Gowran Road and Ballyredding North in conjunction with new development. - To examine how HGV movements which are mostly generated by local quarries could be further minimised and additional appropriate traffic management controls be put in place.